 I could not have been more wrong about my footprint behavior, thinking I was on the right track!

-Yes, I can try to look at the “bright side” that I am still below average compared to for example Americans (they need a whopping 5.0 planets), but NO. It doesn’t matter so much to me to be below the average of others, it matters that my personal average is still too high.
+Yes, I could try to look at the “bright side” that I was still below average compared to for example Americans (they needed a whopping 5.0 planets), but NO. It doesn’t matter so much to me to be below the average of others, it matters that my personal average is still too high.

 The big question: How can I move my Personal Overshoot Day?

-What has the biggest impact on my ecological footprint?
+What has the biggest impact on your ecological footprint?

 My biggest footprint challenge is… flying.
 My hubbie is from Argentina, which means that we have all his family and a lot of friends on the other side of the ocean.
 It’s a 14-hour flight.
-If I take out only this flight, and leave the rest of the input the same, my Personal Overshoot Day takes an impressive jump to September 6, and we would only need 1.5 Earths.
-That is an incredible number.
-I would save almost 1 Earth just by not flying to Argentina anymore, according to the numbers of the Global Footprint Calculator.
+That’s a loooot of carbon.

 Flying really is a pain-in-the-butt for the environment.
 In her book “Hidden impact” (only available in Dutch), industrial designer Babette Porcelijn calculates that to fly 5.200 kilometers by plane, you would need to plant 143 trees to compensate for the CO2 output.